 Customers visit business websites or e-commerce sites because of their products and services, but the content is what makes them stay.

 If you cannot produce interesting or relevant content, customers may not be inclined to stay on your site long enough to complete a sale.

 Without quality content, appearing on the first page is near impossible.
 In fact, Google’s Matt Cutts has repeatedly reminded website owners that quality content is the key to Google rankings.
-Duane Forrester of search engine Bing, also said all SEO ranking signals revolve around content of some kind.
+Duane Forrester of search engine Bing, also said that all SEO ranking signals revolve around content of some kind.

 Here are the key elements of an effective web copy: